ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/io/ExpandPath.md

 Creates an absolute, platform-appropriate path that is equivalent to the value of 'path', appended to the base path.

+This function (despite its
+ name) can accept an absolute or relative path in the 'path' attribute.

 ## Method Signature

 ```
 ExpandPath(path=[string])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|